Skip to Content

 The liable parties may include:

-• Surgical Team: The entire surgical team, including nurses, anesthesiologists, and other healthcare professionals present during the surgery, share a duty of care.
+• Surgical Team: The entire surgical team, including nurses, anesthesiologists, and other healthcare professionals present during the surgery, shares a duty of care.
 If any member of the team contributes to the error or fails to fulfill their responsibilities, they could be held liable.

 • Hospital or Medical Facility: The hospital or medical facility may be held liable if they were negligent in hiring and supervising the surgical staff or if there were systemic issues that contributed to the error, such as poor protocols, lack of training, or inadequate resources.